- A group opportunity. Invite your friends.

-- You can be a college student and still foster.
+- You can be a student and still foster.

 LENGTH OF TERM:

-The average length of stay for our pets is approximately two to three weeks, but we ask for a commitment from the foster family to continue caring for their foster pet until that pet is adopted.
+The average length of stay for our pets is approximately 2-3 weeks, but we ask for a commitment from the foster family to continue caring for their foster pet until that pet is adopted.

 OTHER REASONS TO FOSTER:

-- All expenses are paid by Ruff House Rescue.
-We also provide food, toys, bedding, crate/puppy play pens, and water bowls.
+- -In certain circumstances we provide the food, toys, bedding, crate/puppy play pens, and water bowls.
 Vetting is done by the rescue.

-- You must live in New York, Pennsylvania, New Jersey, or Connecticut (close to Long Island).
-You must be willing to drive to Freeport, New York (close to Queens/Brooklyn, NY) for an interview and to pick up and drop off dogs/puppies.
+You must live on Long Island, New York.
+You must be willing to drive to West Islip, New York for an interview and to pick up and drop off dog(s)/puppy(ies) or kittens.

-- Head of Household must be in college.
+Head of Household must be at least 18 years old.

 In the last year and a half our family has had 52 foster dogs pass through our house.
 Ruff house is rescuing more and more dogs every month, and they need help.
 I want you to know what fostering entails.